 In chapter five of the book, the author talks about the idea that nothing we desire is ever out of our league.

-He explains that when we set an intention to achieve big things in life; we do not have to believe in them for them to manifest in our reality.
+He explains that when we set an intention to achieve big things in life; we do not have to believe in them for them to manifest our dream life.

 The reason people struggle to manifest what they want is due to where they put their focus.